 Then, choose the type of hotel you prefer, and select one in your budget range, you can be sure that you’ll enjoy wonderful service, clean accommodations, and plenty of sunshine and relaxation.

-If it’s your first time on the island, I might recommend leaning a little towards the Centro area.
-This way it’s much easier to explore downtown San Miguel, to sample Cozumel’s various food options, and to get a really good feel for the place, and for the people and way of life.
+If it’s your first time on the island, or you’re here to do remote working in Cozumel, I might recommend leaning a little towards the Centro area.
+This way it’s much easier to explore downtown San Miguel, to sample Cozumel’s excellent restaurant options, and to get a really good feel for the place, and for the people and way of life.